Can QuickBooks replace my accountant?By My Service Depot on Thursday, June 4, 2020

 You've got QuickBooks.
 Do you still need an accountant?
-We take a look at what QuickBooks can and can't do.
+We take a look at everything QuickBooks can and can't do.

-But can QuickBooks replace your accountant entirely?
+But can QuickBooks, great as it is, entirely replace the role of an accountant?
 Not quite.
 QuickBooks stores and analyzes data for you, but you still need a human accountant to give you sound financial advice and to keep up with the latest changes in tax legislation.
-Here are some things QuickBooks can and cannot do for your small business.
+In this article, we’ve broken down some things QuickBooks can and cannot do for your small business.

 As a small business owner, you can’t collect money unless you know how to create and send invoices.
-Forget about using hand-written invoices; it’s too easy to lose those sheets of paper and nearly impossible to index them by more than one parameter.
-On the other hand, when you create digital invoices with QuickBooks, you can look them up by date, service type, customer name, and any other data.
+Forget about hand-written invoices; in the field service industry it’s too easy to lose or damage individual sheets of paper.
+Furthermore, you can’t index paper invoices by more than one parameter.
+On the other hand, when you create digital invoices in QuickBooks, you can look them up by date, service type, customer name, and any other data.

 Pay and Track Business Bills

-Do you still write checks to pay bills?
+Do you still physically write checks to pay bills?
 What if you could pay your expenses with just a few clicks or taps, all from the same interface?
-QuickBooks allows you to pay your business bills and keep track of upcoming due dates.
-You’ll save time by no longer getting on the phone or using snail mail to pay some of your bills.
-You can even schedule payments to withdraw automatically or have recurring transactions “memorized” so you can easily repopulate billing information.
-Plus, you’ll save money by not having to buy new checks as often.
-With everything listed in front of you, paying business bills will require just a few minutes of your time.
+QuickBooks allows you to pay your business’ bills and keep track of upcoming due dates.
+You’ll save time by avoiding the need to get on the phone or use snail mail to pay bills.
+You can even schedule payments to withdraw automatically or have recurring transactions “memorized,” so you can easily repopulate billing information.
+Plus, you’ll save the money and hassle of constantly buying new checks.
+With a convenient, digital bill-paying hub like QuickBooks, paying business bills will take just a few minutes of your time (and you’ll be less likely to overlook/forget paying any monthly expense).

 Track Employee Time

-With the Smart Service mobile app, your employees can track their time for each client.
+QuickBooks doesn’t do time tracking out of the box, but with the Smart Service mobile app, your field employees can accurately track time with their mobile devices.
+When they start working in the morning, they can clock in, download their schedule, and head directly to their first job (thus avoiding a needless morning commute).
+When they get there, they can track the time they spend working for that individual client.
 Because SmartService integrates with QuickBooks, this time tracking info transfers to QuickBooks to make it easy to accurately populate hourly pay stubs for your employees.
 After that, it’s a simple matter of approving payment.

 Create Sophisticated Financial Reports

-If you land a commercial or industrial client, you might get asked to provide financial reports.
-That’s because larger clients typically like to know exactly what they’re paying for, even if you already provided an itemized estimate.
+If you land a commercial or industrial client, you might need to provide financial reports.
+Larger clients typically like to know exactly what they’re paying for, even if you already provided an itemized estimate.
 Without software like QuickBooks to generate detailed reports for you, you could end up with quite a headache trying to figure out how to package and present data that shows your efficiency and productivity.
 Because QuickBooks has all of your financial information in one place and makes it easy to segment it in numerous ways, financial reports are a snap to produce.

 Give Your Accountant Easy Access to Tax Information